UK's Hammond, saved from purge, set to renew Brexit push

-LONDON (Reuters) - British finance minister Philip Hammond has the chance on Thursday to revive his calls for a more business-friendly exit from the EU in a debate blown wide open again by an election that has undermined Prime Minister Theresa May's authority.
+LONDON, June 15 (Reuters) - British finance minister Philip Hammond has the chance on Thursday to assert his vision for a more business-friendly exit from the EU in a debate blown wide open again by an election that has undermined Prime Minister Theresa May's authority.

-Hammond will address an annual gathering of London's financial elite who, like many other business leaders, fear that May's insistence that "no deal is better than a bad deal" will cost them business in the European Union.
+Hammond will address an annual gathering of London's financial elite, who fear that May's line that "no deal is better than a bad deal" will cost them business in the European Union.

-Britain's giant banking industry sees Hammond as its most powerful ally and bankers were worried when it appeared he might lose his job in the run-up to the election.
+Britain's giant banking industry sees Hammond as its most powerful ally and bankers were worried when, in the run-up to the election, it appeared he might lose his job.

 "It is in everyone's interests that UK financial services remain strong and competitive," City of London Lord Mayor Andrew Parmley is due to say at the Mansion House dinner where Hammond and Bank of England Governor Mark Carney will speak.